Dartmouth Supplemental Essay Prompts for 2025-2026

 1) Why Dartmouth?
 (100 words)

 With so little space, you need to be sharp.
-Instead of broad claims like “I value community,” point to one or two academic or cultural aspects that actually line up with your values.
-Maybe it’s the flexibility of the D-Plan, a lab where you’d test an idea you’ve already started, or a tradition that resonates with how you lead.
+Instead of broad claims like “I value community,” point to one or two academic or cultural aspects that genuinely match your values.

 2) Identity and Voice (250 words)